hannesrothe/berlin-startups/README.md

 berlin-startups
 ===============
-Collecting data about Berlin Startups
+Collecting data about Berlin Startups for scientific purposes